 The following penalties apply to the person required to file Form 1042-S. The penalties apply to both paper filers and to electronic/magnetic media filers.

-Late Filing of Correct Form 1042-S with IRS
+Failure to File or Late or Incorrect Filing of Form 1042-S with IRS

 If you intentionally disregard the requirement to report correct information, the penalty per Form 1042-S is increased to $250 or, if greater, 10% of the total amount of items required to be reported, with no maximum penalty.